cindrmon1899/cindrmon1899/README.md

+# Update!

+> **This account is now gonna be archived!
+I'm not gonna use this account anymore!
+All of my web dev codes are now being moved to my [Gitlab](https://gitlab.com/cindrmon/).
+Thank you!**

+---
+---
+---

 # Hello!
 I am cindrmon1899!

 I am just a forked copy of [cindrmon](https://github.com/cindrmon), specifically designed to do Web Development Tasks, as I have different plans from my main account.